-59. It was no secret within the CPD that Watts and his crew engaged in the type of misconduct of which Mr. Warren accused them.
+73. It was no secret within the CPD that Watts and his crew engaged in the type of misconduct described herein.

-ANSWER: Defendant Mohammed objects to the terms "no secret," "crew," and "type of misconduct" as argumentative, vague and undefined.
+ANSWER: Defendant Mohammed objects to the terms "no secret," "crew" and "type of misconduct" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-60. Government officials, including those with the City of Chicago, knew about Watts's and his crew's alleged misconduct as early as 1999.
+74. Government officials, including City of Chicago employees, knew about Watts's and his crew's alleged misconduct as early as 1999.